-Follow up evaluations were conducted on 13 children at ages ranging from 2.4 months to 2.6 years.
+Follow-up evaluations were conducted on 13 children at ages ranging from 2.4 months to 2.6 years.
 Normal development was observed in all children.
 At age 2.6 years, the child with suspected holoprosencephaly at birth had prominent lateral ventricles, but was otherwise normal (Cardonick et al. 2010).

-5.15.5 Summary of Pregnancy Outcomes for docetaxel
+5.15.5 Summary of Pregnancy Outcomes for Docetaxel

-In utero exposure to docetaxel was documented for 21 singleton pregnancies (21 conceptuses) (Table 79).
-Overall, the apparent rate of major malformations among all docetaxel-exposed offspring, regardless of the nature of the malformations or the gestational stage at exposure, was 10% (2/21 conceptuses based on 21 liveborn infants).
+In utero exposure to docetaxel was documented for 21 singleton pregnancies (21 conceptuses) (Table 84).
+Overall, the apparent rate of major malformations among all docetaxel-exposed offspring, regardless of the nature of the malformations or the gestational stage at exposure, was 10% (2/21 conceptuses, based on 21 liveborn infants) (Table 45).
 As a point of reference, the prevalence of major malformations in the general population of the US is 3% (Correa et al. 2007).
 There were no major malformations following exposure to docetaxel during the first trimester.
-Thus, the apparent rate of major malformation following exposure in the second and third trimesters could be possibly attributable to docetaxel: pyloric stenosis.
-The remaining malformation (ventriculomegaly) was observed prior to administration of chemotherapy, and, therefore, was not attributable to docetaxel polytherapy in the second and third trimester.
-Thus, the adjusted rate of major malformations following exposure to docetaxel soft of major malformations following exposure to docetaxel soft of the second and third trimester.
-Thus, the adjusted rate of major malformations following exposure to docetaxel in the second and/or third trimester was 5% (1/19 conceptuses based on 19 liveborn infants).
+Thus, the apparent rate of major malformations was 0% (0/2 conceptuses, based on 2 liveborn infants).
+Only 1 major malformation following exposure in the second and third trimesters could be possibly attributable to docetaxel: pyloric stenosis.
+The remaining malformation (ventriculomegaly) was observed prior to administration of chemotherapy, and therefore was not attributable to docetaxel polytherapy in the second and third trimester.
+Thus, the adjusted rate of major malformations following exposure to docetaxel in the second and/or third trimester was 5% (1/19 conceptuses, based on 19 liveborn infants).

-Of the four singleton pregnancies that experienced reductions in amniotic fluid following exposure to docetaxel, anhydramnios was likely caused by the co-administration of trastuzumab in two pregnancies (Sekar and Stone 2007, Gottschalk et al. 2011) and a third pregnancy experienced placental insufficiency (Massey Skatulla et al. 2012).
-Infants exposed to docetaxel had a high rate of small for gestational age birth weights (Table 79).
+Of the 4 singleton pregnancies that experienced reductions in amniotic fluid following exposure to docetaxel, anhydramnios was likely caused by the co-administration of trastuzumab in 2 pregnancies(Sekar and Stone 2007, Gottschalk et al. 2011), and a third pregnancy experienced placental insufficiency (Massey Skatulla et al. 2012).
+Infants exposed to docetaxel had a high rate of small for gestational age birth weights (Table 84).

-5.16 DOXORUBICIN
+5.16 Doxorubicin

-Molecular weight: 543.5221

-Protein binding: 70% to 76% in plasma

-Primarily hepatic to doxorubicinol

-(active), then to inactive aglycones,

-Metabolism: conjugated sulfates, and glucuronides

-Distribution: 5-10 minutes;

-Elimination: 1-3 hours (doxorubicin),

-3-3.5 hours (metabolites);

-Terminal: 17-48 hours; Female: 35

-Half-life elimination: hours

-Vd: 809-1214 L/m 2 ; to many body

-tissues, particularly liver, spleen,

-kidney, lung, heart; does not

-distribute into the CNS; crosses

-Distribution: placenta

-Time to peak, serum

-(C {max}): [Information not located]

-Feces (~40% to 50% as unchanged

-drug); urine (~5% to 12% as

-Excretion: unchanged drug and metabolites)

-Data from Brunton et a I. (2011).
-Abbreviations: Cmax, time to

-reach maximal concentration in serum; CNS, central nervous

-system; Vd, volume of distribution
+Iluillalis Molecular weight: 543.5221 Protein binding: 70%-76% in plasma Metabolism: Primarily hepatic to doxoru- bicinol (active), then to inac- tive aglycones, conjugated sulfates, and glucuronides Half-life elimination: Distribution: 5-10 minutes; Elimination: 1-3 hours (doxorubicin), 3-3.5 hours (metabolites); Terminal: 17-48 hours; Female: 35 hours Distribution: Vd: 809-1214 L/m ; to many body tissues, particularly liver, spleen, kidney, lung, heart; does not distribute into the CNS; crosses placenta Time to peak, serum (Cmax): [Information not located] Excretion: Feces (~40%-50% as unchanged drug); urine (~5%-12% as unchanged drug and metabolites)